dlicari/ITA-CASEHOLD/README.md

 #### Datasets
 Contains train, test, validation along with the presented EDA in the paper

+To download the dataset from huggingface, please use the following lines:

+        from datasets import load_dataset
+        dataset = load_dataset("itacasehold/itacasehold")

 To run the EDA `python eda.py`.
 The results are updated in the outputs folder